pAIgn10/paign10.github.io/_posts/2018-03-29-ros-bag-recorder.md

 * `snapshot`: If false, when the recorder starts, a bag file is created.
 Then, when a message is received, the message is put in a buffer, a thread is notified, and the thread immediately writes the message to the bag.
 If snapshot is true, there is no bag and the message stays in the buffer.
 In this case, the recorder has a subscriber to `snapshot_trigger`.
 When a message is received to snapshot_trigger, a new buffer is created, and the contents of the old buffer are stored in a bag file.
 * `buffer_size`: The size (in bytes) of the buffer that received messages are stored in.
 If exceeded, old messages start getting dropped.
 * `chunk_size`: The size (in bytes) of the bag chunks.
-* `split`: If true, messages can be split in multiple bag files.
+* `split`: If true, messages can be split into multiple bag files.
 * `max_splits`: Maximum number of splits.
 * `max_size`: Maximum size of a bag.
 If exceeded, the recorder terminates, or a new split is created if `split` is true.
 * `max_duration`: Maximum duration of a bag.
 If exceeded, the recorder terminates, or a new split is created if `split` is true.
 * `min_space`: If the minimum free space (in bytes) on disk is below this threshold, the recorder terminates.
 * `min_space_str`: Just a string representation of `min_space`, used when writing logs.

 That's it.
 You bother only with the options you want to modify, give them to the recorder, and let it run.
 Now, what are some potentials issues or restrictions if you want to use the recorder?
 I'll just mention a few: